DevinVinson/WordPress-Plugin-Boilerplate/README.md

 3. `tags`
 4. `trunk`

 Next, copy the contents of the `assets` directory that are bundled with the Boilerplate into the root of the repository.
-This is how the WordPress Plugin Repository will retrievie the plugin header image.
+This is how the WordPress Plugin Repository will retrieve the plugin header image.

 Of course, you'll want to customize the header images from the place holders that are provided with the Boilerplate.